 This management information circular is furnished in connection with the solicitation of proxies by the management of TSODILO RESOURCES LIMITED (the "Corporation") for use at the Annual and Special Meeting of Shareholders (the "Meeting") of the Corporation to be held at the time and place and for the purposes set forth in the accompanying Notice of Annual and Special Meeting.
 References in this management information circular (the "Circular") to the Meeting include any adjournment thereof.
 It is expected that the solicitation will be primarily by mail, but proxies may also be solicited personally by regular employees of the Corporation.
 The cost of solicitation will be borne by the Corporation.
-In fiscal 2005, the Company's functional and reporting currency was changed to United States dollars and all amounts stated are in United States dollars unless otherwise stated.
-Except where otherwise stated, the information set forth herein is given as of July 1, 2005.
+In fiscal year ended March 31, 2005, the Company's reporting currency was changed to United States dollars and all amounts stated are in United States dollars unless otherwise stated.
+Commencing April 1, 2005 the Company's functional currency became the United States Dollar.
+During the third quarter, the board decided that it was in the best interests of the Company to change its financial year end from March 31 to December 31 effective December 31, 2005.
+The change in financial year to December 31 was made to align with the reporting schedule of comparable public companies.
+The year ended December 31, 2005 is the transitional year and has a nine month reporting period.
+Except where otherwise stated, the information set forth herein is given as of December 31, 2006.